1. Contact addresses

 We particularly use:

-Brevo: Building and maintaining relationships with customers and users, particularly via email and instant messaging; provider: Sendinblue GmbH (Germany); information on data protection: "Data protection and data security", data protection declaration, "Security and data protection".
+Brevo: Building and maintaining relationships with customers and users, particularly via email and instant messaging; provider: Sendinblue GmbH (Germany); data protection information: 'Data protection and data security', data protection declaration, 'Security and data protection'.

 12. Social Media

 The General Terms and Conditions (GTC) and Terms of Use as well as Privacy Policies and other provisions of the individual operators of such platforms also apply.
-These provisions particularly inform about the rights of affected persons directly towards the respective platform, including, for example, the right to information.
+These provisions inform particularly about the rights of affected persons directly towards the respective platform, which includes, for example, the right to information.

-For our social media presence on Facebook, including the so-called page insights, we are – insofar as the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
+For our social media presence on Facebook, including the so-called Page Insights, we are – insofar as the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
 Meta Platforms Ireland Limited is part of the Meta companies (among others in the USA).
-The page insights provide information on how visitors interact with our Facebook presence.
-We use page insights to effectively and user-friendly provide our social media presence on Facebook.
+The Page Insights provide information about how visitors interact with our Facebook presence.
+We use Page Insights to effectively and user-friendly provide our social media presence on Facebook.

-Further information about the type, scope, and purpose of data processing, information about the rights of affected persons, as well as the contact details of Facebook and the data protection officer of Facebook can be found in Facebook's privacy policy.
-We have concluded the so-called 'Addendum for Controllers' with Facebook and have particularly agreed that Facebook is responsible for ensuring the rights of affected persons.
-For the so-called page insights, the corresponding information can be found on the page 'Information on Page Insights' including 'Information on Page Insights Data'.
+Further information on the type, scope, and purpose of data processing, information on the rights of affected persons, as well as the contact details of Facebook and the data protection officer of Facebook can be found in Facebook's privacy policy.
+We have concluded the so-called 'Addendum for Controllers' with Facebook and thus particularly agreed that Facebook is responsible for ensuring the rights of affected persons.
+For the so-called Page Insights, the corresponding information can be found on the page 'Information on Page Insights' including 'Information on Page Insights Data'.

 13. Services from Third Parties

-We use services from specialized third parties to carry out our activities and operations permanently, user-friendly, safely, and reliably.
+We use services from specialized third parties to carry out our activities and operations permanently, user-friendly, securely, and reliably.
 With such services, we can embed functions and content into our website.
-When embedding, the services used temporarily collect the IP addresses of the users for technically necessary reasons.
+When embedding, the services used temporarily collect the IP addresses of users for technical reasons.

-For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in an aggregated, anonymized, or pseudonymized manner.
-This includes, for example, performance or usage data to be able to offer the respective service.
+For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities and operations in an aggregated, anonymized, or pseudonymized manner.
+This includes, for example, performance or usage data in order to provide the respective service.

 We use in particular: